Creating Sanitized Database Snapshots with DBSnapper¶

 database, let's check the snapshots for this target:

 Great, we have a single snapshot available.
-Note that the SANITIZEDFN
+Note that the SANFN

 Load our snapshot¶